CIRAIG/IWP_Reborn/Methodology/Resources services loss.md

 ## Resources services loss indicators

 Concerned impact categories:
-- Resources services loss (midpoint)
+- Adaptation to resources services loss (midpoint)
-- Resources services loss (adaptation) (midpoint)
+- Resources services deficit (midpoint)

 ### 1. Midpoint indicator(s)
-The Resources services loss and Resources services loss (adaptation) indicators are sourced from Chapter 6 (starting page 138) of Greffe (2025)
+The Adaptation to resources services loss and Resources services deficit indicators are sourced from Chapter 6 (starting page 138) of Greffe (2025)
 (https://archipel.uqam.ca/18963/1/D4886.pdf).
 The peer-review version of this article is accepted for publication in _The International Journal of Life Cycle Assessment_ and will be published soon.